PROFIT MARGIN: [FAIL]

 INVENTORY TO SALES: [PASS]

 This methodology strongly believes that companies, especially small ones, should have tight control over inventory.
 It's a warning sign if a company's inventory relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Inventory to Sales for TSLA was 24.52% last year, while for this year it is 64.97%.
-Since the inventory to sales is rising at a rate greater than 30%, the stock fails this test.
+Inventory to Sales for TSLA was 64.97% last year, while for this year it is 16.90%.
+Since the inventory to sales is decreasing by -48.07% the stock passes this criterion.

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for TSLA was 4.67% last year, while for this year it is 6.49%.
-Although the AR to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Accounts Receivable to Sales for TSLA was 6.49% last year, while for this year it is 2.44%.
+Since the AR to sales is decreasing by -4.06% the stock passes this criterion.

 LONG TERM DEBT/EQUITY RATIO: [FAIL]